 For one client, we did it last month and we still have not seen any difference yet.
 Would I do it again?
 Yes, I will definitely do it again, only for the sites that are harmful.
 I do not do it for sites whose DA is less or spam score is more on Moz.
 We manually review websites that we feel are really bad, 0 relevancy, strict no kind of content, we will only disavow such sites.

 Tarun Gurang, Digital Marketer at iFour Technolab also saw improvements in a couple of months: After approx. 5 months we are seeing a positive impact on both keywords ranking and links (Google started ignoring unnatural links for our domain).

-Sadegh Mirkhalafi owner of Webicient agency had this to say: Because we are a web agency that offers SEO, we have experience in disavowing backlinks and we often get backlinks from sites that are not related to our business, has a high spam score or has low quality in terms of authority.
+Sadegh Mirkhalafi owner of Webicient agency had this to say: Because we are a web agency that offers SEO, we have experience in disavowing links to your site and we often get backlinks from sites that are not related to our business, has a high spam score or has low quality in terms of authority.
 To prevent the negative effects of those backlinks we often use googles disavow service.
 It usually takes up to one week before it starts to take effect, but it varies.

 In our experience, the effect is positive, and should not come as a surprise.
 If you get a bad backlink it will affect your website badly, by removing it you eliminate the negative effect.
 But it’s also hard to draw that as a solid conclusion because Google has such a complex algorithm, and we can’t be sure what effects our actions will bring.

 In the end, always look at search engines as a partnership, do the RIGHT thing.
 Disavow links to your site that you feel are hurting your website even thou it may have high authority.
 Your SEO is your resume, and the backlinks are your references.